The Firm (1993 film)

 The Firm is a 1993 American legal thriller film directed by Sydney Pollack, and starring Tom Cruise, Jeanne Tripplehorn, Gene Hackman, Ed Harris, Holly Hunter, Hal Holbrook, David Strathairn and Gary Busey.
-The film is based on the 1991 novel of the same name by author John Grisham.
+The film is based on the 1991 novel by John Grisham.

-Released on June 30, 1993, the film was a major commercial success, grossing $270.2 million against a budget of $42 million, making it the highest-grossing film adapted from a Grisham novel, fifth highest-grossing and the highest-grossing R-rated film of 1993, and received generally positive reviews for the performances (particularly from Cruise and Hunter), although the screenplay received some criticism.
+Released by Paramount Pictures on June 30, 1993, the film was a major commercial success, grossing $270.2 million against a budget of $42 million, making it the highest-grossing film adapted from a Grisham novel and the fifth highest-grossing and the highest-grossing R-rated film of 1993.
+It received generally positive reviews for the performances (particularly from Cruise and Hunter), although the screenplay received some criticism.
 Holly Hunter was nominated for the Academy Award for Best Supporting Actress, while Dave Grusin was nominated for Best Original Score.

 Plot

 Mitch McDeere, a top Harvard Law School graduate, accepts a lucrative offer from boutique law firm Bendini, Lambert & Locke in Memphis, Tennessee.
 After he and wife Abby relocate there, he prepares for the Tennessee bar exam.
 Senior partner Avery Tolar mentors Mitch on the firm's strict culture of loyalty, confidentiality, and high fees.
-Although the money and benefits, such as a new house, a Mercedes-Benz (W124 convertible/cabriolet), and paid-off student loans have swayed Mitch, Abby resents the firm's meddling in employees' personal lives.
+Although the money and benefits, such as a new house, a Mercedes-Benz, and paid-off student loans have swayed Mitch, Abby resents the firm's meddling in employees' personal lives.

 Mitch passes the bar exam and works grueling hours, straining his marriage.
 Under Avery's guidance, Mitch discovers the firm's primary work involves helping wealthy clients hide money in offshore shell corporations and other questionable tax-avoidance schemes.
 On a work trip to the Cayman Islands, Mitch overhears a client mentioning how the firm's Chicago associates "break legs".
-At the firm's Cayman condominium, he finds documents linked to four deceased associates.
-Meanwhile, the firm's security chief, Bill DeVasher, sends a prostitute to seduce Mitch and uses photos of the assignation to blackmail him into silence.
-Mitch hires private investigator Eddie Lomax, a former cellmate of Mitch's brother Ray, to investigate the associates' deaths, but Lomax is murdered by hitmen, witnessed by his secretary Tammy.
+At the firm's Cayman condominium, he finds documents linked to four deceased associates among them Oliver Lambert and Wayne Tarrack.
+Meanwhile, the firm's security chief, Bill DeVasher, sends a prostitute to seduce Mitch and uses photos to blackmail him into silence.
+Mitch hires freelance private investigator Eddie Lomax, a former cellmate of Mitch's brother Ray, to investigate the associates' killings, but Lomax is murdered by a hit squad, witnessed by his secretary Tammy.

-FBI agents reveal to Mitch that BL&L's top client is the Morolto crime family of the Chicago Outfit, and most of the firm's lawyers are involved in a significant tax fraud and money laundering scheme.
-The deceased associates were killed when they tried to leave the firm.
+FBI agents reveal to Mitch that BL&L's top client is the Morolto crime family of the Chicago Outfit, and most of the firm's lawyers are involved in tax fraud and money laundering.
+The associates were killed when they tried to leave the firm.
 The FBI warns Mitch that his home is bugged and pressures him to provide evidence against the firm and the Moroltos.
 Mitch agrees to cooperate for $1.5 million and his brother Ray's release from prison.
-The FBI release Ray and transfer half the money to a Swiss account Mitch has set up.
+The FBI release Ray and transfer half the money to a Swiss bank account.
 The FBI secretly intend to return Ray to jail after Mitch provides the incriminating files.
 Mitch has already confessed his one-night stand in the Caymans to Abby, who plans to leave him.